|

 Androgens and alopecia

-on scalp and body hair in humans.
-Scalp hair grows constitutively in the
+body hair in humans.
+Scalp hair grows constitutively in the absence of

 androgens.
 Androgenetic alopecia, referred to as male pattern hair loss